C++ Core Guidelines: Programming at Compile Time with the Type-Traits

 Type Comparisons

-The type-traits library support three kinds of comparisons:
+The type-traits library supports three kinds of comparisons:

 • is_base_of<Base, Derived>